 Description of the organisation/ institution/ company

 Please describe the organisation/ institution/ company.
-Kind of organisation/ institution/ company, purpose, field of interest, part involved in the project.
-In case of freelancing please elaborate on your line of work and, if applicable, on the organisation/ institution/ company you are affiliated with (max.
-500 words)
+Kind of organisation/ institution/ company, purpose, field of interest.
+In case of freelancing please elaborate on your line of work and, if applicable, on the organisation/ institution/ company you are affiliated with (bullet points possible, max.
+300 words)

-[Please write your text here]

 Klicken oder tippen Sie hier, um Text einzugeben.

 Interest in and added value to the project

-Please describe the interest of your organisation/ institution/ company in this collaboration and how the project will benefit from your participation and vice versa. (max.
+Please describe the involvement of your organisation/ institution/ company in the project, the interest in this collaboration and how the project will benefit from your participation and vice versa. (bullet points possible, max.
 400 words)

-[Please write your text here]

 Klicken oder tippen Sie hier, um Text einzugeben.
 Qualification and career

-Please introduce yourself, your role, involvement, and workload (e.g., percentage of fulltime equivalent) in the project.
+Please introduce yourself briefly, your role and workload (hours of work or percentage of fulltime equivalent) in the project.
 Briefly describe your current position, skills and expertise relevant to the project.
 Please list or explain relevant qualification steps.
-In case of multiple representatives please provide this information for each of them.
+In case of multiple representatives please provide this information for each of them. (bullet points possible, max.
+200 words per person)

-[Please write your text here]

 Klicken oder tippen Sie hier, um Text einzugeben.
 Further information (optional)

-Please provide all information that you consider relevant for the collaboration and project exceeding the above, such as publications, media activity, previous collaborations, civil or voluntary engagement, networks, care responsibilities.
+Please provide all information that you consider relevant for the collaboration and project exceeding the above, such as publications, media activity, previous collaborations, civil or voluntary engagement, networks, care responsibilities (max.
+300 words)

-[Please write your text here]

 Klicken oder tippen Sie hier, um Text einzugeben.